 In cutaneous leishmaniasis, a well-demarcated skin lesion develops at the site of a sand fly bite, usually within several weeks to months.
 Multiple lesions may occur after multiple infective bites or with metastatic spread.
+Their appearance varies.
 The initial lesion is often a papule that slowly enlarges, ulcerates centrally, and develops a raised, erythematous border where intracellular parasites are concentrated.
-Ulcers are painless and cause no systemic symptoms unless secondarily infected.
-Lesions typically heal spontaneously after several months but may persist for years.
+Ulcers are typically painless and cause no systemic symptoms unless secondarily infected.
+Lesions usually heal spontaneously after several months but may persist for years.
 They leave a depressed, burn-like scar.
 The course depends on the infecting Leishmania sp and the host's immune status.

 Diffuse cutaneous leishmaniasis is relatively resistant to treatment.

-For prevention, treatment of cases in a geographic area where humans are a reservoir, reduction of the vector population by spraying residual insecticide (one that has prolonged duration of action) in sites of domestic transmission, and elimination of nonhuman reservoirs may help.
+For prevention, treatment of cases in a geographic area where humans are a reservoir, reduction of the vector population by spraying residual insecticide (one that has prolonged duration of action) in sites of domestic transmission, and control of nonhuman reservoirs may help.
 People in endemic areas should use insect repellents containing DEET (diethyltoluamide).
 Insect screens, bed nets, and clothing are more effective if treated with permethrin or pyrethrum because the small sand flies can penetrate mechanical barriers.
-Vaccines are not currently available.

 Last full review/revision January 2014 by Richard D. Pearson, MD

-Content last modified February 2012
+Content last modified January 2014